corda/corda-docs-portal/content/en/platform/corda/5.2/application-networks/creating/members/reregister.md

    This serial number may be optionally included in the registration context to specify which version of the `MemberInfo` was intended to be updated.
 If no serial number is provided while re-registering, the platform uses the member's latest serial number by default.
 Only the latest `MemberInfo` version may be updated - requests with an older serial number are declined.
-   R3 recommends to provide the serial number to avoid unintentional updates, in case you have an outdated version of the `MemberInfo`.
+   R3 recommends providing the serial number to avoid unintentional updates, in case you have an outdated version of the `MemberInfo`.

    You can retrieve the serial number from the MGM-provided context of the `MemberInfo` by performing a member lookup.